Employee Benefits Guide | Breathe

 However, you may choose to offer occupational sick pay where you pay more than the statutory allowance or allow staff to claim sick pay for longer.

 The benefits of flexible working are increasingly recognised.
-Whether that’s starting late, finishing early, job sharing, working part-time or even setting their own hours, flexible working allows staff to fit work in with other commitments.
+Whether that’s starting late, finishing early, job sharing, working part-time or even setting their own hours, flexible working requests allows staff to fit work in with other commitments.
 It also allows staff the chance to choose where they work and can help promote work/life balance.
 From an employer perspective, flexible work can empower your workforce, improve loyalty, reduce staff retention and boost your image as a good company to work for.

 Some employers offer free gym membership, others will offer a discounted membership with a particular chain or a local gym.
 Giving your employees subsidised gym membership can support their health and wellbeing and boost employee engagement.
 Choosing the right gym provider is important to boost employee uptake.
 It is also crucial to make sure your provision is inclusive and caters to staff of all ages, life stages and fitness abilities.